 Add a few extra candles, some scent, and perhaps do a little baking this Fall!
 And get outside!
 Go out and explore, and be sure to bring some things from the outside back into your home.

 And—If hygge really intrigues you like it does me, you’ll have to stop by my friend, Kelly’s website: Montana Happy.
 She is an expert at cozy living and has a ton of articles on hygge you’ll enjoy, like Embrace Hygge at Work: Turn Your Office Into a Cozy Place.

 Do you have other ideas about hygge this Fall?
 Leave comments and questions in the comments section!
 It’s all about sharing.

 Hugs, Health, and Self-Reliance,

 P.S.
 I hope you’ll sign up for the newsletter!
-You’ll never miss a thing, and I’ll be sending you three eBooks free, too.
-You’ll also get links to any other free resources I add to the list!
-Join our community!
+You’ll never miss a thing, and you’ll get access to the Free Resource Library full of eBooks, guides, checklists and lots more!